Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 Missing PERSONA: +0.3 extra responses per prompt.

-That adds up.
-A prompt missing CONSTRAINTS + FORMAT + CONTEXT is burning ~3.5 extra round trips on average.
-At scale — 21,194 prompts per week — that's $1,588.56 in a week.
+That adds up fast.
+A prompt missing CONSTRAINTS, FORMAT, and CONTEXT burns about 3.5 extra round trips on average.
+At scale, 21,194 prompts per week, that is $1,588.56 in a week.